kevin-wong/mac-settings/README.md

 `mv .lesskey ~/`

-Run lesskey, which will automatically read from the .lesskey.
+Run lesskey, which will automatically read from .lesskey.

 `lesskey`

 <a name="sublime"></a>
 ##### Sublime Text